Rural Migrant Health – Organizations

 Strives to build strong, effective, and sustainable grassroots health models by partnering with local community-based organizations across the country in order to improve the quality of life of low-income, vulnerable, and underserved populations.

 An organization that builds on community strengths to improve health in farmworker and border communities.
-Their programs provide peer health education, increase access to health resources and bring community members together with health providers, employers and policymakers to create positive changes.
+Their programs provide peer health education, increase access to healthcare, and bring community members together with health providers, employers and policymakers to create positive changes.

 Migrant Clinicians Network